dustindong/midcentury/README.md

 #Less Important
 * Post - Category
 * Post - Tags
-* Post - Related Posts
 * List of tags
 * List of categories
 * List of posts by month
-* List of tags
-* Calendar for jumping to posts from a specific date

 #Discard
 * Post - Author
+* Post - Related Post
+* Calendar for jumping to posts from a specific date